Antoine-overflow/TheDrive/README.md

 ## Using glusterfs in a service

-To use the gluster volume plugin in a service you deploy on a cluster, you need to pass some parameters to docker<\br>
+To use the gluster volume plugin in a service you deploy on a cluster, you need to pass some parameters to docker</br>
 in your config file when creating the volumes used.
 You have an example of a .yml file that uses glusterfs in this github repo:
 `exemple.yml`